Public space: Definition in the United Kingdom

-Restrictions on state action in public spaces in the United States
+Restrictions on state action in the United States

 In the United States the right of the people to engage in speech and assembly in public places may not be unreasonably restricted by the federal or state government.
 The government cannot usually limit one's speech beyond what is reasonable in a public space, which is considered to be a public forum (that is, screaming epithets at passers-by can be stopped; proselytizing one's religion probably cannot).
 In a private—that is, non-public—forum, the government can control one's speech to a much greater degree; for instance, protesting one's objection to medicare reform will not be tolerated in the gallery of the United States Senate.
 This is not to say that the government can control what one says in their own home or to others; it can only control government property in this way.
 The concept of a public forum is not limited to physical space or public property, for example, a newspaper might be considered a public forum, but see forum in the legal sense as the term has a specific meaning in United States law.

 Parks, malls, beaches, waiting rooms, etc., may be closed at night.
 As this does not exclude any specific group, it is generally not considered a restriction on public use.
 Entry to public parks cannot be restricted based upon a user's residence.

-Social norms in public spaces
+Social norms

 In some cultures, there is no expectation of privacy in a public space, however civil inattention is a process whereby individuals are able to maintain their privacy within a crowd.